 1.1 million people each year use hallucinogens for the first time.

+Are your loved ones getting rid of you, or truly wanting you to heal?
 One of the things you’ll have to come to grips with is what your loved ones are feeling and doing right now.
 While you may be in rehab, your loved ones have a lot of things to deal with as well.
 They may have become codependent, which means they will struggle to be happy in your absence as well.
 You were hurt by your addiction, but you hurt others as well.
 Your relationship with them will have been strained, because of the mutual heartache, pain, worry, anxiety and stress.

 This does not mean that your loved ones simply want to get rid of you, nor does it mean they have forgotten about you.
 In fact, they are healing, both for themselves and for you.
 This takes time, just as you have to take the time to recover in drug or alcohol rehab.
 This is also one of the reasons why many inpatient facilities make family therapy an integral part of their overall counseling.